awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 The `LogPublishingOptions` object configures the CloudWatch Logs to publish for the Elasticsearch domain\.

-The `AuditLogs` object configures the Elasticsearch audit logs publishing\.
+The `AuditLogs` object configures the OpenSearch audit logs publishing\.

-The `IndexSlowLogs` object configures the Elasticsearch index logs publishing\.
+The `IndexSlowLogs` object configures the OpenSearch index logs publishing\.

-The `SearchSlowLogs` object configures the Elasticsearch search slow log publishing\.
+The `SearchSlowLogs` object configures the OpenSearch search slow log publishing\.

 Each of these objects has the following attributes\.